 Glenmore Ellison Improvement District Joins Forces with the City of Kelowna

-In March 2024, the GEID board unanimously signed a Transition Agreement with the goal of transferring the operation of GEID to the City of Kelowna for the benefit of our customers and community.
-The gradual change will begin January 1, 2025 and run through 2027.
+GEID officially joined the City of Kelowna on January 1, 2025, with a full transition expected by 2028.
 GEID staff and operations will be maintained as a business unit within the City to enable a smooth operational change.
 All GEID and City of Kelowna water utility customers will receive the same level of service through the transition while improving reliability, resiliency, and value in response to significant growth and climate change.

 The City of Kelowna shares our vision and values and has a proven track record of delivering integrated water services to a large and diverse customer base.
-By joining forces, we will be able to enhance our service levels and interconnectivity, improve our resilience and emergency response, and achieve economies of scale that will benefit all of our customers.
+By joining forces, we will be able to enhance our service levels and interconnectivity, improve our resilience and emergency response, and achieve economies of scale that will benefit all our customers.

 To learn about the transformative 100+ year journey of water in Glenmore-Ellison, have a look at our history page.